In 2016 NRC reached

 Homaira Khairandish, leader of NRC's all-female shelter programme in Afghanistan (2016)

 People we helped in Afghanistan in 2015

 We help internally displaced Afghans and Pakistani refugees find lasting solutions.

 Our priorities in Afghanistan are twofold.
 In the face of violence and disaster, we give immediate, emergency assistance.
 Where the effects of long-term displacement have taken hold, we work to find lasting solutions that will brighten their futures.

-We reach out to underserved provinces, such as Zabul, Paktika and Badghis, to ensure that the most vulnerable have what they need to survive.
 Our regional and cross-border programmes look to address and relieve the effects of the conflict.
 Throughout, we build resilience and reduce vulnerability.

 The trends of urbanisation and a young population have changed the way that NRC supports young Afghans as well as the broader population.
 We focus on reaching them in urban areas.

 Our specialists work together to ensure that displaced Afghans and Pakistanis – as well as the local populations – receive the most impactful aid we can deliver.
 The empowerment of women is another important aspect of our approach.

 The children of Afghanistan will be the ones who mend their damaged societies.
 We work to preserve the environment where they can build their intellect and hone the skills they need to forge their path to recovery.

 - We increase accessibility to schools in rural areas that transition into suburbs of larger cities.